Class of 2019

 Susannah Stewart, soprano

 Susannah Stewart (soprano) is a sophomore from Chapel Hill, N.C.
-In the past few years, she has performed in a masterclass with Sherrill Milnes, as a soloist in Carolina Choir’s performance of Haydn’s Theresienmesse, as a solo recitalist at Park Tudor School in Indianapolis, and as a soloist with the Chamber Orchestra of the Triangle in Edvard Grieg’s Peer Gynt Suite and in Schubert’s Rosamunde.
+In the past few years, she has performed in a master class with Sherrill Milnes, as a soloist in Carolina Choir’s performance of Haydn’s Theresienmesse, as a solo recitalist at Park Tudor School in Indianapolis, and as a soloist with the Chamber Orchestra of the Triangle in Edvard Grieg’s Peer Gynt Suite and in Schubert’s Rosamunde.
 Susannah also has performed in the Spoleto Study Abroad program in Italy, and in Bulgaria with Varna International Opera.
-She has won numerous awards at state and regional NATS (National Association of Teachers of Singing) auditions, including most recently winning first place in the first year women’s classical category in North Carolina (2016).
-In Summer 2016, Susannah sang the role of Zerlina in Mozart’s Don Giovanni with the International Young Artists Project in Italy.
+She has won numerous awards at state and regional NATS (National Association of Teachers of Singing) auditions, including most recently winning first place in the sophomore year women’s classical category in North Carolina.
+Additionally, Susannah won the Outstanding College Female award for her performance in the Honors Recital at NATS.
+Last summer 2016, Susannah sang the role of Zerlina in Mozart’s Don Giovanni with the International Young Artists Project in Italy.
 This spring, she will be singing the role of Dido in UNC Opera’s production of Purcell’s Dido and Aeneas.
 Susannah is a student of Jeanne Fischer.

 Ethan Swofford, composition